Affordable Care Act

-Beginning in 2014, if you are between the ages of 18 and 25, are unemployed and have an income level under $15,856 per year (single person), you may qualify for Medicaid.
+If you are between the ages of 18 and 25, are unemployed and have an income level under $15,856 per year (single person), you may qualify for Medicaid.

 The Affordable Care Act expands prescription coverage through Medicare Part D, by lowering the amount that you pay for your brand-name and generic medicines while you’re in the Medicare Part D Coverage Gap – known as the “donut hole.”
 The percentage you save while in the coverage gap will increase each year until 2020.

 It is illegal for insurance companies to discriminate against anyone, including children, with pre-existing conditions such as cancer or pregnancy.
 This includes barring you from coverage or charging higher premiums.
 One exception is individual grandfathered plans, which may still deny coverage.